|

 RemoveProgress

-Version 7.1 has introduced a related command called ProgressTo.
+There is also a command called ProgressTo.
 This command will

 set up a timer that will gradually increase the shown percent within a certain